 The student’s dissertation research will collectively contribute to identifying strategies to achieve watershed resilience by addressing hydrology, ecology and climate as well as social, cultural and legal aspects of the system.
 Examples of individual research questions include:

 Each student is developing a selected disciplinary expertise on the system while becoming well-rounded and knowledgeable in all other disciplinary aspects of the project.
-While pursuing a PhD in their respective departments, all of the students are located together in the same office in order to encourage interdisciplinary research discussions.

 The student Fellows and their faculty advisors meet as a group twice a month.
 In the summer of 2018 the team visited the Tempisque watershed in Costa Rica to gain hands-on experience of the issues.
 Students are taking interdisciplinary courses tailored to the cohort.
 Course topics include grant proposal writing, a policy and law field course, a doctoral research seminar on how experiments and models are used and challenged in policy making, a research design course in anthropology, and a course in network science that includes theory and methods related to social and ecological networks.